INTERESTING FACTS ABOUT TSUNAMIS !

 Tsunamis are natural events that has happened throughout the history of our planet.
 Just as we cannot prevent Earthquakes or Volcanoes, we cannot prevent tsunamis either.

-Tsunamis are most common in the Pacific Ocean so countries such as Japan, Chile and the United States who have long coastlines on the Pacific Ocean are all at risk of being hit by a tsunami, but in saying this actually a tsunami can happen in any major body of water.
+Tsunamis are most common in the Pacific Ocean, so countries such as Japan, Chile and the United States who have long coastlines on the Pacific Ocean, are all at risk of being hit by a tsunami, but in saying this, actually a tsunami can happen in any major body of water, including lakes.

 Sometimes tsunamis are called tidal waves, but this is incorrect as tidal waves are caused by the pull of gravity of the Moon and the Sun.
 High tide may sometimes cause large tidal waves, but never tsunamis.